Why is safety gear important in an auto body shop?

 OSHA encourages all members of auto body shop staff to use the appropriate safety gear when working on different projects.
 Everyday responsibilities that are dangerous include:

 Additionally, you must know how to conduct yourself around the shop by being attentive to whatever projects you're undertaking for your own personal safety, but also being aware of your surroundings at all times.
 If you have any concerns, never hesitate to speak to your manager.
-With the right gear, an attentive demeanor and a knack for auto body work, you can enjoy your job and stay safe!
+With the right safety shoe distributor and technical skills, you can enjoy your job and stay safe!